Rafabaring/SpringBoard/SB_OOP_assignment_1/README.md

 * **bank_assignment.py:**
 This is the main file.
 Here it contains all classess from this exercise and the imports needed to run the program

-* **bank_custom_lib.py:**
+* **dbutils.py:**
 All the supporting functions that run outside classes can be found here.
-Special note is that the function simulating the database initialization lives here as bank_custom_lib
+Special note is that the function simulating the database initialization lives here as dbutils

 * **database.py:**
 A simple txt file that simulates the database.
 When the program completes running, you should find a JSON format string with all informations from all tables.
 Here is an example: